owncloud/ocis/services/web/README.md

 The list of available applications is composed of the build in extensions and the custom applications provided by the administrator, e.g. `WEB_ASSET_APPS_PATH` or `$OCIS_BASE_DATA_PATH/web/assets/apps`.

-for example, if ocis contains a build in extension `image-viewer-dfx` and the administrator provides a custom application `image-viewer-obj` in the `WEB_ASSET_APPS_PATH` directory,the user will be able to access both applications from the web ui.
+For example, if ocis would contain a build in extension named `image-viewer-dfx` and the administrator provides a custom application named `image-viewer-obj` in the `WEB_ASSET_APPS_PATH` directory, the user will be able to access both applications from the web ui.

 ## Application Structure

 Applications always have to follow a strict structure, which is as follows:

-* an application must be a directory
+* each application must be in its own directory
-* an application must contain a `manifest.json` file
+* each application directory must contain a `manifest.json` file

-everything else is skipped and not considered as an application.
+Everything else is skipped and not considered as an application.

 The `manifest.json` file contains the following fields: